JoshBirnbaum/distributed-methodology/Methodology.md

    resolution is not met, the issue should be brought to the project mentor.

-1. When faced with a design conflict (including software architecture, implementation details, user interface design, and game design) where two or more team members disagree, monitor the amount of time spent on the discussion.
+1. When faced with a design conflict (on any piece of work) where two or more team members disagree, monitor the amount of time spent on the discussion.
 If a resolution is not found within five minutes, take one of the following options: